Category Archives: Kuwait Royals

 Sabah IV bin Ahmad Al-Sabah, Emir of Kuwait meets with President Barack Obama at the White House in 2013; Photo Credit – http://www.whitehouse.gov

 On January 15, 2006, Jaber III al-Ahmad al-Jaber al-Sabah, Emir of Kuwait, who was the half-brother of Sabah bin Ahmad Al-Sabah died.
-The new Emir of Kuwait was Saad Al-Abdullah Al-Salim Al-Sabah, who was the eldest son of Abdullah Al-Salem Al-Sabah, who ruled Kuwait from 1950 to 1965.
+The new Emir of Kuwait was Saad Al-Abdullah Al-Salim Al-Sabah, the eldest son of Abdullah Al-Salem Al-Sabah, who ruled Kuwait from 1950 to 1965.
 However, after a nine-day reign, Saad Al-Abdullah Al-Salim Al-Sabah, who suffered from colon cancer, abdicated.
 On January 24, 2006, the Kuwaiti parliament voted Saad out of office, moments before an official letter of abdication was received.
 The Kuwait Cabinet nominated Prime Minister Sheikh Sabah bin Ahmad Al-Sabah to take over as Emir as expected.

 Sabah was a respected regional and international mediator due in part to his leadership in the Gulf Cooperation Council and his forty years of service as Foreign Minister and Prime Minister.
 Former U.S. President Jimmy Carter called Sabah a “global humanitarian leader”, saying, “His support of disaster relief, peace efforts, and advancing public health are an inspiration.
 Other world leaders can learn from the wise example set by my friend, His Highness the Emir.”